By Hafeez Naumani

 ‘Shall we consider ourselves under arrest?’
 I enquired, upon which he replied that no decision had been taken by then and that was to be decided after consultation with High Officials.
 From his response it was obvious to us that we were in custody.
 We explained to them everything about the newspaper and handed over the complete and incomplete newspaper to them.

-Six officers came downstairs one of them holding a copy in his hand.
+Six officers came downstairs one of them holding a copy [of Nada-e-Millat] in his hand.
 He asked me to open its page number 33.
 I told him quite bluntly that after the newspaper being taken in custody it was his property.
-‘I will not even touch it’.
+‘I will not even touch it’ I said.
 One of them then suggested to his colleague that someone who could read Urdu be called.
 They ran upstairs and then went outside enquiring if some Urdu-knowing person was available.
-One constable told them that a Head Constable at Ameenabad Police Station could read Urdu.
+One constable told them that a Head Constable at Ameenabad Police Station knew to read Urdu.
 A Jeep was sent for him.
 When he arrived he was handed the newspaper and asked to read.
 It was a poem by Akhtar Bastavi.
 With his poor knowledge of Urdu the wretched person readout what he could, some of which could hardly be understood by anyone.
 However, he was asked to stop at a word, ‘Raqeeb’ (meaning rival).

 ‘What does it mean?’
 He was asked.